khari1090/30-30-site/_posts/2016-10-25-progress-bar.md

 ---

 ## Goal
-Make a progress bar that takes user input and animates to display that input
+Make a progress bar that takes user input and animates to display that input.

 ## Result
 I did it.
 It works.

 ## Learned
-How to animate using CSS, shapes are just divs
+How to animate using CSS, shapes are just divs.

 ## Issues
-Making the form submit using the “Enter” key.
+Making the form submit using the `Enter` key.